Template and InstanceType Management

 Summary

-In this section we learned how to clone and customize and existing template to create one that can be used for specific workloads like databases.
-We also learned how to configure one of the existing Windows templates that exists without a boot source, and automate it’s installation process, so we can create future templates by cloning the installation PVC that is created with that VM.
-We also introduced how to make use of instance types to further customize our virtual machines for specific workloads.
+In this section we learned how to clone and customize an existing template to create one that can be used for specific workloads like databases.
+We also learned how to configure one of the existing Windows templates that exists without a boot source, and automate it’s installation process, so we can create future deployments easily by cloning the installation PVC that was created with that VM.
+We also introduced how to make use of instance types to further customize our virtual machines for specific workloads for a more cloud-like experience.